 Bob Cronk is a professional artist that is known for works covering a wide variety of subject matter.
-His traditional and abstract paintings and drawings are enjoyed by private collectors and many works are completed by commission.
-Mediums employed are acrylics, OILS, watercolors, pen & Ink, graphite and charcoal.
+His traditional and contemporary paintings and drawings are enjoyed by private collectors and many works are completed by commission.
+Mediums employed for paintings are acrylics and oils.
+Secondarily are watercolors, pen & Ink, graphite, and charcoal.
+From time to time Bob conducts workshops covering the basics of composition and color theory.
+He also authors a electronic newsletter and has Instagram and Face Book pages.

-Bob was born in Saginaw, Michigan.
-He is a son of an Army officer and a US Air Force veteran providing security on a B-52 base during the Vietnam war years.
-During those years he visited many countries and saw firsthand different cultures and expressions of art.
-He studied at The Pennsylvania Academy of Fine Art in Philadelphia, Pa. and is a signature member of ISAP – the International Society of Acrylic Painters.
+He studied at The Pennsylvania Academy of Fine Art in Philadelphia, Pa. and is a signature member of ISAP – the International Society of Acrylic Painters and NOAPS-National oil & Acrylic Painters Society.
 He worked as an illustrator for Georgia-Pacific Corporation, printing firms, various trade groups and small businesses.
 Along the way he established a sign painting business in historic Cape May, N.J. featuring hand lettering and large murals.
-He is a member of the Scottsville, Va.
+He is also a member of the greater Scottsville, Va.
 Chamber of commerce.

 The Cronk studio is located south of Charlottesville in Albemarle County Virginia where he and his wife Diane have made their residence since 1987.
 Their two grown sons live in Michigan and Massachusetts.